16th February 2017

 The journey begins by crossing the spectacular Atlas Mountains, driving through majestic landscapes and historic villages.
 An expert climber will be there to guide you on where is best to climb according to your interest and ability, meaning it’s not a problem if you need to learn from scratch.

 As well as climbing, you’ll also discover the true magic of Marrakech, by mixing with the locals and enjoying family-style dinners, created using local produce.
-For a cooler climate, the best times to visit are September to November and February to May, with flights costing as little as £27.00 each way.
-This exciting six-day expedition is available from £447.00, including accommodation, however it does fill up fast, so make sure you book in advance.
+For a cooler climate, the best times to visit are September to November and February to May.

 Costa Blanca’s sparkling blue seas and white beaches set the perfect backdrop for a climbing holiday.
 Home to some of Spain’s most exciting and challenging rocks, Costa Blanca has a variety of crags and rocks that are suitable for many different abilities.
 With an average of 300 days of sunshine every year, there’s no surprise that it’s well-known as one of the best rock-climbing destinations in Europe.

 If you’re looking for a climbing holiday but can’t get a full week off work, don’t worry.
-From £449.00 per person including accommodation, there are a number of long weekend climbing holidays in Costa Blanca, perfect for a short adventure getaway.
-Although you can climb here at any time of the year, flights are cheaper in April and early May, starting from £18.00 each way from London Airports.
+There are a number of long weekend climbing holidays in Costa Blanca, perfect for a short adventure getaway.
+Although you can climb here at any time of the year, flights are cheaper in April and early May.

 Before going on any expedition holiday, make sure you check details about any essentials that you may need to provide yourself, such as climbing equipment.
 Adventure holidays can be dangerous, so don’t forget to buy your travel insurance beforehand, and double check that you have the correct medial protection to cover any potential injuries.